dotansimha/graphql-yoga/README.md

 ## Workflow

-Once your `graphql-yoga` server is running, you can test it with a [GraphQL Playground](https://github.com/graphcool/graphql-playground):
+Once your `graphql-yoga` server is running, you can use [GraphQL Playground](https://github.com/graphcool/graphql-playground) out of the box – typically running on `localhost:4000`.
+(Read [here](https://blog.graph.cool/introducing-graphql-playground-f1e0a018f05d) for more information.)

 [![](https://imgur.com/6IC6Huj.png)](https://www.graphqlbin.com/RVIn)